Ultimate Sport Parents Guide: How To Have a Great Athlete in any year…

 They confuse their inborn GPS when they become unable to let go of mistakes and bring up past errors.
 It is difficult, if not impossible, to remain confident if we can’t redirect ourselves on the destination and how to get there.

-s is to be confident ourselves.
 We do this through our actions, namely our body language.

 In all sports, we see positive and negative body language on the field.
 As parents, our body language off the field speaks so loud your son or daughter doesn’t need to hear a word you’re saying.
 They can see you slump, get upset or throw your hands up in disgust.
 I repeat—they can see your negative body language.